US Toll-free: 1-800-242-2434

 Includes breakfast, lunch and dinner.

-Your second day begins with short drive along the coast to the town of Walvis Bay.
-Spend the morning on a boat cruise on the calm waters of the Walvis Bay Lagoon and, weather permitting, further out towards Sandwich Harbour in search of close encounters with the Atlantic Ocean's rich marine life and diverse birdlife.
-Favourites are always the playful Cape fur seals and the rarer heaviside dolphins.
-A private lunch is set up for your safari group at a remote spot along the beach; the delicious fare usually includes the fresh seafood for which this area of Namibia is well known.
+Your second day begins with a short drive along the coast to the port town of Walvis Bay.
+Start with a boat cruise in and around Walvis Bay harbour, in search of close encounters with the Atlantic Ocean's rich marine life and diverse birdlife.
+Favourites are always the playful Cape fur seals and the rare Heaviside dolphins.
+Your skipper will drop you off on a deserted beach where you'll swap to a 4WD to explore the coastal dunes and salt pans.

-After lunch you return to Swakopmund, where your afternoon on this day of the Remote Namibia Safari is free simply to relax or to explore the town's cafés, art galleries, museums, gem stores and curio markets.
+After a private seafood lunch you return to Swakopmund where your afternoon and evening on this day of the Remote Namibia Safari is free simply to relax or to explore the town's cafes, restaurants, waterfront, art galleries, museums, gem stores and curio markets.

 Includes breakfast, lunch and dinner.